From Lost to Connected: How I Rediscovered My Purpose

 A New Chapter: Writing with Purpose

 Today, I'm on a mission to share the transformative power of writing with 100,000 people over the next decade.
-Through Writing with Purpose, I offer a unique blend of nature connection and personal development through words.
+Through Writing with Purpose, I guide women like you – navigating perimenopause, empty nests, or the overwhelm of caring for others – to reclaim what matters.
+Whether through live workshops or on-demand training, I’ll show you how journalling and nature connection can transform your life.

 Begin Your Journey

-If you recognise yourself in my story – if you've spent years working hard, putting others first, and feeling somehow not quite enough – I'd love to connect with you.
+If you recognise yourself in my story – if you've spent years working hard, putting others first, and feeling somehow not quite enough – I'd love to connect.

 Together, we can explore how journalling and nature connection can help you move from feeling disconnected to rekindling joy and finding renewed purpose.